 In its latest form, some say that the NEG will do little to support new renewable energy projects beyond 2020.
-However, from a pure policy mechanics perspective, the NEG provides many of the right levers and does have the potential to provide long-term certainty for renewable energy projects.
+However, from a pure policy mechanics perspective, the NEG provides many of the right levers and does have the potential to provide long-term certainty for renewable energy (including solar PV) projects.
 All that is needed is for the emissions target to be increased – and with campaigns such as the one launched by the Smart Energy Council (see here) that will hopefully be the reality.

 The simple answer is: not much.
 While the NEG is still being developed and the details will evolve as the ESB continues to consult with industry and state governments, the case for renewable energy projects is still as compelling as ever:

 - Behind-the-meter solar PV installations provide electricity cheaper than the grid and their cost continues to fall

 - While they have stabilised since the highs of 2017, electricity prices from the grid remain higher than ever and they are likely to continue increasing

 - Government subsidies (e.g. LGCs and STCs) continue to be offered and LGC prices are still over $80/MWh – the sooner projects are installed the sooner businesses can benefit from these subsidies

 Recap – what is the National Energy Guarantee?